nsmapp/RecyclerViewBaseProject/README.md

 # RecyclerViewBaseProject
-A simple example of a RecyclerView using DataBinding, the ViewModel and RxJava
+A simple example of a RecyclerView using DataBinding, ViewModel and RxJava